 Chicken curry is to most (non-veg) Indian households what shepherds pie probably is to British households – a tasty meal that appears on the menu nearly every week and one that the whole family can enjoy.
-Each household has their very own version of this delicious curry and today I wanted to share mine.
+Each household has their very own version of this delicious Indian chicken curry recipe and today I wanted to share mine.
 It’s easy, doesn’t need too many ingredients but still has lots of flavour and most importantly everybody eats it including my fussy 5 year old!

-Indian chicken curry
+Indian chicken curry recipe

 1 small chicken (800-1000 gms) skinned and cut in to about 10-12 pieces